 Once the oil has sat for an hour, wipe away the excess oil from the griddle top.

-Read More: How to Clean an Electric Griddle
+Read More: Tips to Cleaning an Electric Griddle

 Which is Better: Griddle or Grill?

 There isn’t a right or wrong answer to this question because it all depends on your preferences.

 What are you cooking?
 What do you like to eat?
 Do you have a small or large outdoor space?
 These are all questions you need to ask yourself before committing to a big appliance purchase.

 Many home cooks find they like having both in their home because of their unique uses for cooking.
 If you are just starting out, we recommend a cast iron skillet or flat top grill.